JacksonBurns/neural-pairwise-regression/meta/presentation/slides.md

 We have some previous work in this group that I am aware of.

 I would especially like to know of any existing __frameworks__ for doing this so I can avoid re-implementing a bunch of metrics/methods/etc. from scratch.

+# Acknowledgements

+## Thank you!

+Thanks to all members of the Green Group!

+_latest group photo (?)_

+Additional thanks to Nathan Morgan and Jonathan Zheng for their insightful conversations and code contributions.

 # Supplementary Material